rvarela11/reddit_clone/README.md

 6. Behavior Testing

 Current:
-1. Full Restful API on the users
+1. Full Restful API on the users and posts routes

 Need to:
-1. Create a full CRUD with posts
-2. Create a full CRUD with comments
+1. Create a full CRUD with comments
-3. Add CSS
+2. Add CSS

 Users should be able to write many posts and each post can have multiple comments.